$17.22-$21.33 hourly / $2,984.04-$3,696.70 monthly / $35,808.48-$44,360.40 annual

 Searches files and records for required information.

-Receives, opens, time-stamps, sorts, and distributes mail.
+Receives, opens, time-stamps, sorts, and distributes mail to appropriate staff.

 Receives and distributes office supplies.

 May act as a receptionist, answer telephones, transfer incoming calls, and reply to routine inquiries.

 May operate data entry terminal.

 May operate calculating or adding machines and copiers.